EvilJordan/eth2-staking-guide/README.md

 - https://launchpad.ethereum.org/en/

 ---
-This guide has references to Prater and is intended to work with the Testnet.
-Mainnet functionality is nearly identical with only a few configurations and parameters changed.
-Make sure any external interactions through Metamask, ETH2 Launchpad, beaconcha.in match your network expectations.
+This guide has references to "Prater," an Ethereum Testnet.
+Mainnet setup is nearly identical with only a few configurations and parameters changed.
+Make sure any external interactions through Metamask, Launchpad, beaconcha.in, etc. match your network expectations.

 ---